top of page

 Does BreathNow replace my medical provider?

 Absolutely not!
 BreathNow is not a medical tool.
 It does not provide medical advice or suggests a medical treatment.
 BreathNow can complement a treatment process as directed by a medical professional and we strongly recommend BreathNow users to discuss with their doctors how to use BreathNow in a better way for their specific situations.
-The BreathNow team doesn’t accept any responsibility for any potential medical issues which may arise from using this app.
-BreathNow users should not change consumption of medicines prescribed by their doctors if they start feeling better while using Breathnow without talking to their doctors first.

 We also included a low heart rate dip during sleep as one of the heart health risks based on this research.
+The value of this dip is displayed on one of the BreathNow app screens on Apple Watch.

 Who is the team behind BreathNow?

 Our team consists of a PhD in cardiology, talented engineers and user interface designers.
 Our founder Dmitri, a retired hi-tech executive, used to suffer from work related anxiety and hypertension.
 He fixed these conditions within a year using techniques offered in BreathNow.
-We also collaborate closely with the scientists from the University of Cambridge (UK) who’s cardio fitness test is implemented in BreathNow.
+We also collaborate closely with the scientists from the University of Cambridge (UK) whose cardio fitness test is implemented in BreathNow.

 What is the science behind BreatheNow calming activities?

-Breathing exercises for wellbeing have an ancient history and are closely connected to yoga practice.
-Modern science has provided an explanation how breathing exercises help to control our autonomous nervous system.
-Generally speaking, slower deeper breathing with longer exhales stimulates our parasympathetic nervous system, responsible for ‘rest and digest’ behaviour.
 These exercises calm us.
-Faster and shallower breathing with shorter exhales stimulate a sympathetic nervous system, responsible for ‘fight or flight” behaviour.
+Faster and shallower breathing with shorter exhales stimulate a sympathetic nervous system, responsible for ‘fight or flight” behavior.
 These exercises make us more alert.
 To learn more about the science behind breathing exercises watch this expert interview or read our blog at www.breathnow.app/blog .
 Here is the link to the scientific publication on breathing exercises helping to lower blood pressure.
 Here is the link to the scientific publication on breathing exercises helping to lower anxiety.
 Here is a link to the scientific publication which explains why meditation helps to lower blood pressure.

-HRV shows how the time between consecutive heartbeats changes within a period of time.
+HRV shows how the time between consecutive heartbeats (R-R intervals) changes within a period of time.
 If a user is stressed out, the time between heartbeats stays fairly constant.
 If a user is relaxed, the time between heartbeats has more variation.
 These variations are quite small and can be detected by ECG devices or by sensors of your smartphone’s camera or smartwatches like Apple Watch.

 HRV is a practical, cost effective, and non-invasive way to measure the activity of the autonomic nervous system as relates to stress.
 Human’s heart rate, hormones, blood pressure, glucose etc, react to life stresses and our autonomic nervous system tries to keep our internal systems in balance.